Sparse Oracle Inequalities for Variable Selection via Regularized Quantization: Results

-However, if $P$ satisfies Assumption \ref{margincondition} and Assumption \ref{nosubcodebook} in addition, further results may be derived, following the approach of \cite{vandeGeer08}.
+If $P$ satisfies Assumption \ref{margincondition} and Assumption \ref{nosubcodebook}, further results may be derived, following the approach of \cite{vandeGeer08}.
 To this aim, we defined, for a fixed codebook $\c^*$ and a weight family $w$, the set of $w$-sparse approximations of $\c^*$ at order $\lambda$ by

 where $\kappa_0=\kappa'_0 \vee \kappa''_0$, as defined below Proposition \ref{TMC}.
 Then, the closest $w$-sparse approximation of $\c^*$ may be defined as $\c^*_{\lambda}(\c^*) \in \argmin_{\c \in \mathcal{M}_{\lambda}(\c^*)}{\| \c - \c^*\|}$.
 With a slight abuse of notation, the $w$-sparse approximation of a codebook $\c$ is defined by $\c_{\lambda}^*(\c) = \c_{\lambda}^*(\c^*(\c))$.
 It is immediate that, for the plain Lasso, $\|w_{S(\c)}\| = |S(\c)| = \|\c\|_0$, whereas for the normalized Lasso, $\|w_{S(\c)}\| = \sigma_{S(\c)}$.
 For the threshold Lasso, $\|w_{S(\c)}\|$ has the slightly more intricate expression